 Answer a few questions about your business, and we'll give you a personalized product match.

-Gusto: Best Overall Contractor Payroll Service for Small Businesses
+Gusto: Best Contractor Payroll Service With New Hire Reporting

-Scoring 4.6 out of 5, it would have earned perfect marks had it not been for its limited customizability, tax penalty guarantee—which only includes tax errors that the provider makes (QuickBooks Payroll’s penalty guarantee includes even your tax mistakes in its highest plan)—and having to upgrade to its highest tiers to get expert advice from certified HR professionals.
-However, users still rated it positively, with many complimenting Gusto for its easy-to-use platform, affordably priced plans, and robust payroll features.
+Scoring 4.44 out of 5, it would have earned perfect marks had it not been for its limited customizability and tax penalty guarantee, which only includes tax errors that the provider makes (QuickBooks Payroll’s penalty guarantee includes even your tax mistakes in its highest plan).
+You also have to upgrade to its highest tier to get expert advice from certified HR professionals.
+Plus, its contractor-only plan is pricier than Square Payroll’s ($35 plus $6 per worker monthly vs $5 per contractor monthly)

 Gusto Key Features